Traumatic Brain Injury

 TBI symptoms vary depending on the extent of the injury and the area of the brain affected.
 Some symptoms appear immediately; others may appear several days or even weeks later.
 A person with TBI may or may not lose consciousness—loss of consciousness is not always a sign of severe TBI.

-Symptoms of Mild TBI
+Symptoms of mild TBI (concussion)

 A person with a mild TBI may experience: